raystack/meteor/docs/docs/roadmap.md

 Every team building AI agents will need a way to ground those agents in organizational context.
 The metadata is scattered across dozens of systems.
 Someone needs to collect it, connect it, and deliver it in a form that a graph store can serve.

 Meteor already knows how to collect.
-The next step is to connect — richer extraction, entity resolution, cross-source relationships, and incremental delivery.
+The next step is to enrich — richer extraction, typed relationships, cross-source hints, and incremental delivery.
+Entity resolution and graph construction happen in Compass, where the full context lives.
+Meteor's job is to deliver the richest possible raw material.
 That is the roadmap.